BannerImg

 Krishnaraja Sagara Dam, Mysore India

-Six months before the completion of the construction of the project, it ran into a dead-end.
+Six months before the completion of the project, it ran into a dead-end.
 The funds had all been used, and there was no more money to finish the construction.
 The king had already sold his jewellery for the project, but the mounting costs of labour and construction meant that money too ran out.
-Faced with a dead-end, the brilliant Visvesvaraya had an impractical idea.
-He sent messages to all the village headmen to meet him near a village in Mandya the next day.
+Faced with a dead-end, Sir M Visvesvaraya summoned village headmen from across Mandya.
+To his surprise, over 500 people arrived.
+Standing beside the Maharaja, Visvesvaraya openly admitted the project had no money left and asked whether villagers would work without pay to complete the project.

-Thanks to the efforts of a brilliant engineer, a humble king, and the people who worked to make their dream a reality, the KRS dam was completed in 1924.
+The next morning, to his surprise, thousands of people; Men, women, and elders gathered at the Mysore Palace to complete the construction of the dam.
+Thanks to the efforts of a brilliant engineer, a humble king, and the people who worked to make their dream a reality.
 The dam that stands today is a testament to the perseverance and hard work of all those people and the genius that was Sir M Visvesvaraya.

 Brindavan Gardens, Mandya District, India